TatsisLab/ScRNA-seq-pipeline/README.md

 ```

 > [!NOTE]
-> If you found the mistakes of the scripts or had the ERROR report during processing please post issues or send me the Email (wusong@cemps.ac.cn).
+> If you had any questions during processing please post issues or send me the Email (wusong@cemps.ac.cn).

 > If you found this flow useful please cite our work of hyperforin biosynthesis.